Series: Ally McBeal

 - Chuck Cunningham Syndrome: Renee.
 It wasn't explained why she and Ally suddenly were not room-mates or what happened to her law firm.

-- Cloud Cuckoo Lander: Ally, and lots of other people.
+- Cloud Cuckoo Lander: Ally, John and lots of other people.

 - Courtroom Antic